GabrieleGiuseppini/Floating-Sandbox/How to Build a Ship.md

 # Structural Layer
 The structural layer is the most important layer in Floating Sandbox; it provides the locations and the materials of the actual particles that will make up the ship and, if it's the only layer, also the _colors_ used for the ship.
 Is it the only layer that is mandatory.

-The color of each pixel in the structural layer image is looked up among the color "keys" of the _materials structural_ materials database, and if a match is found, the ship gets a particle with those coordinates (in metres), and of the material corresponding to the color key.
+The color of each pixel in the structural layer image is looked up among the color "keys" of the _materials structural_ materials database (see Data\Misc\TODO for the full palette), and if a match is found, the ship gets a particle with those coordinates (in metres), and of the material corresponding to the color key.
 As an example, a grey pixel with the "#303040" color becomes a particle made of "Structural Iron", with the mass, strength, sound, and all the other properties that are  specified for the "Structural Iron" material.

 # Electrical Layer
 An electrical layer image provides the electical components of a ship.
-The color of each pixel in the electrical layer image must correspond to a color in the _materials electrical_ materials database, and the ship particle at that location acquires the electrical properties of the electrical material corresponding to the color.
+The color of each pixel in the electrical layer image must correspond to a color in the _materials electrical_ materials database (see Data\Misc\TODO for the full palette), and the ship particle at that location acquires the electrical properties of the electrical material corresponding to the color.
 As an example, an electrical layer image pixel with the "#DFE010" color make the particle at the same location acquire the electrical properties of the "Low Lamp" electrical material.
 These are the rules to follow when drawing an image for the electrical layer of a ship:
 - The size of the electrical layer image must match the size of the structural layer image.
 - For every pixel in the electrical layer, there must exist a corresponding pixel either in the structural layer or in the ropes layer.